 1) What Vitamins Are Antioxidants?

-These are the vitamins known to be antioxidants.
+High antioxidant foods are usually high in vitamin A, vitamin E, or vitamin C. These are the vitamins known to be antioxidants.
 In some antioxidant tests, the antioxidant potential of a food or substance is compared to vitamin E or vitamin C.

 What Other Substances Are Antioxidants?